 Yesterday we packed away the kayak, putting the two main stringer frames into one bag and all the bulkheads, seats, backrests, and footpads in the starboard cockpit locker.
 Its Hypalon skin was folded into a neat bundle then taken below where Jude lashed it on top of the forward bunk along with the two paddles.

-Little Red has its own emergency bag containing water, food, a medical kit, and fishing gear and of course signalling flares.
-Some while ago Jude made a stout bag for those items that ties the bundle under the centre seat.
+Our ten foot alloy dinghy, Little Red,has its own emergency bag containing water, food, a medical kit, and fishing gear and of course signalling flares.
+Some while ago Jude made a stout bag for those items that ties the bundle under the centre thwart.
 The oars we lashed to the seats as well.

 Down below everything loose found a home.
 Jude made two loaves of bread and a nice tub of coleslaw.
-Amazingly yesterday was mostly bright and sunny, so she also washed our dirty cloths, and rinsed the salt out our kayak clobber so it could be put away.
+It’s amazing, yesterday was mostly bright and sunny, so she also washed our dirty cloths, and rinsed the salt out our kayak clobber so that it could be put away.

 After that busy day’s work we enjoyed a libation or two then enjoyed a fried fish dinner.
 The fishing in this bay has been excellent.
 We can see squid in formations near the bottom, but Jack’s bait attracted two small trevally that when fried with ginger and chilli tasted heavenly.

 It’s pasta tonight and then a nervous wait for the wind to shift.
-On the weather reports we have heard this storm is rather gusty and so setting too much sail might create a big problem.
-Jack is thinking of going up to rearrange our reefing lines so he can put in the third reef.
+In the weather reports, we have heard this storm is rather gusty and so setting too much sail might create a big problem.
+Jack is thinking of going up to rearrange our reefing lines so he can put in the third reef in the mainsail.
 Our boom accommodates only two reefing lines which are normally set in the first and second reefing cringles.
 He’ll move the reefing line from number one up to the third cringle.

 Wednesday 8th May – Our voyage begins

-As darkness fell upon the sparsely clad islands forming this Nature stronghold, a few seal pups were crying for a feed while the honking of Cape Barron Geese echoed off the towering rock sugarloaf.
-Those massifs still held back the real wind from our anchorage, but that would shortly change.
+As darkness fell upon the sparsely clad islands forming this Nature stronghold, a few seal pups were crying for a feed while the honking of Cape Barron Geese echoed off the towering sugarloaf.
+Those massifs still held back the real wind from our anchorage, but that would change shortly.
 When?
+We did not know.
 In the dark night or with morning light, it was impossible to know.
-We only knew that when the wind found its way into our bay, we must be ready to leave in haste, fearing it might come in strong gusts.
+We only knew that when the wind found its way into our bay, fearing it might come in strong gusts we must be ready to leave in haste.

 Jude made the wise move of going to bed soon after darkness fell, while Jack waited for the 8:30 weather report.
 He wanted to hear what wind strength the other stations would report so he could better judge when the change might reach us.
 He lay on the sofa listening to the wind rustle the bay’s waters and waited, fighting off edginess and fatigue by popping up topsides every few minutes to confirm that that wind still stole down over the massif that stood as a dark silhouette before us.
 When the 8:30 report told him little new, he chanced a lie down next to his sleeping wife, leaving his clothes on with the thought that he’d then only sleep lightly.